imedkrisna/Foodbi/README.md

 - KBLI is used to fix some old version of data which has funny variable names and ISIC.
 - prodest is the earliest.
 IDK what im doing
 - prodestv1 a bit better but using output
+- prodestv2 use value added and removes outlier (top & bot 5%).
+Need to clean more since some lines will be obsolete.

 ## Current version

-- prodest2 use value added and removes outlier (top & bot 5%).
-Need to clean more since some lines will be obsolete.
+- Prodestv3 use regression for each ISIC4 and mamin_new as data year>2017 from scratch.
+Also tabstat for important 4-digit ISIC
 - regression is the do file for the regression
 - StataGraph is for making graphs.